AlessiaCanevotti/miR_RF-TOOL/README.md

   >hsa-let-7a-1 first example 1
   ```

-  The above reported examples are both allowed as headers
+  The above reported examples are both allowed as headers.

 ### Input Example